 - Bridge : Aluminum Nashville Tune-O-Matic

-- Pickups : Burstbucker Pro & Pro+
+- Pickups : Burstbucker Pro Humbuckers

 Gibson SG Standard